-One of the most effective ways to activate this formula is the regular practice of four essential self-care strategies:
+Dr. Jahnke suggests the most effective way to activate this formula is the regular practice of four essential self-care strategies:

 These techniques are easy to learn, easy to apply, require no special knowledge or training, and can be practiced daily by everyone.

 My copy of The Healer Within is highlighted and marked up throughout.
 I am very grateful for what I learned from Dr. Jahnke early on in my own journey to wellness.
 Still today I frequently refer to this incredible book.
-Follow this link for more information on The Healer Within.
+Follow the Amazon link above for more information on The Healer Within.

-I suppose everyone who lives with MS develops their own theory or theories about the cause or causes of MS. If dealing with MS, first with my mother for over 40 years, and now myself for the past over 18 years, plus many, many hundreds of hours studying everything I can get my hands on about not only MS but so-called autoimmune problems in general, classifies me as an expert, then I believe I am entitled to an opinion on what it is not, as well as what it is.
+I suppose everyone who lives with MS develops their own theory or theories about the cause or causes of MS. If dealing with MS, first with my mother for over 40 years, and then myself, plus many, many hundreds of hours studying everything I can get my hands on about not only MS but so-called autoimmune problems in general, classifies me as an expert, then I believe I am entitled to an opinion on what it is not, as well as what it is.

 Some of those common triggers are stressors of various kinds - psychological, environmental toxins, food allergies, physical traumas, etc. Sometimes it seems that several of these stressors being present at a given time, when an underlying predisposition exists, pushes the body "over the edge" and we end up with a diagnosis of MS. In other words, it is simply lifestyle related.
 As with many other physical disorders, MS is a demonstration of a body out of bio-chemical balance.
 The challenge, of course, is how to return our body to a state of perfect balance, or homeostasis.

 I also strongly recommend this program for anyone with any degenerative or so-called autoimmune physical challenge.
 I believe all will respond positively.
 With each passing year I become more and more convinced that Qi Gong, the healing form of Tai Chi, which involves gentle movements together with breath work, and meditation are the most important aspects of my personal wellness program.
-Please read this Qi Gong Report and this Meditation Report.
+A non-inflammatory diet also played a crucial role in my program.
+Please be sure to read the Qi Gong Report and this Meditation Report.

 Archives of recent issues of Journey to Wellness are always available here.
-If you are a new subscriber I suggest you take one archived issue each week and really study the material covered.
+If you are newly diagnosed or not familiar with my work, I suggest you take one archived issue each week and really study the material covered.
 Over a period of a year Journey to Wellness covers just about every aspect of the healthy natural lifestyle that I recommend for MS.